JPalmerK/NemoCurrentPredGUI/README.md

 Things to consider
 1) Forecasted data are available for ~2 days ahead
-2) Forecasted data from the model is updated daily around 11:30am Pacific
+2) Forecasted model data are updated daily around 11:30am Pacific
 3) If no data are shown in the plots, it's likely the prediction is too far in advance.
-Decrease the prediction day by 1
+Decrease the prediction day by 1.
 4) Data are sometimes missing from the Salish Seacast Model as the data update.
 If this happens, please check again after 11:30 am Pacific

-To interact with the current version of the appliction please visit: https://smru-consulting.shinyapps.io/GetForecastedTideData/
+To interact with the current version of the appliction please visit: https://kjpalmer.shinyapps.io/Code/

 Soontiens, N., Allen, S., Latornell, D., Le Souef, K., Machuca, I., Paquin, J.-P., Lu, Y., Thompson, K., Korabel, V., 2016.
 Storm surges in the Strait of Georgia simulated with a regional model.
 Atmosphere-Ocean 54 1-21. https://dx.doi.org/10.1080/07055900.2015.1108899